How to Configure Cloud Data Synchronization with Empty Database

 Connections

-For our package we need to create a connection to our cloud source and database.
+For our integration we need to create a connection to our cloud source and database.
 You can find the information about connecting Skyvia to various cloud sources in the Cloud Sources section.
 In this tutorial, we create a Salesforce connection.
 To create a connection to Salesforce, perform the following steps:

 1. Click +NEW in the top menu.